avantrec/soco-cli/README.md

 > alias_2
 ```

-**Loops** are detected and disallowed when an alias with a loop is run.
+Alias subroutines can be nested to an arbitrary depth. **Loops** are detected and prevented when an alias with a loop is invoked.

 #### Alias Parameters